pre6/ECOBEE/README.md

 |05:30:00|22:30:00|Home|22|
 |22:30:00|23:59:59|Home|22|

+There is 17 hours in which the furance is turned on.
+Therefore the amount per day for gas actually pertains to 17 hours in which the furnace is on.
+Now we need to find out how much it would cost for the whole day:

 $$ \frac{$3.54}{17hrs} = \frac{x}{24hrs} $$

-math math
-table
-table
+$$ x \\approx $5.00$$

-## 4. When will I have to adjust the temperature to save 10%???
+## 4. When will I have to adjust the temperature to save 10%?

-math math
-table
-table